AdaCore/spark2014/docs/guidance/main.rst

    A (1) := 1;  --<<--  info: initialization of "A" proved
    A (2) := 2;  --<<--  info: initialization of "A" proved

+.. index:: Default_Value aspect
+.. index:: Default_Component_Value aspect

 Another option is to add a default to the variable's type, though this is more intrusive as it impacts every variable of that type with default initialization.
-For example, if the initializing expression takes time to execute and there are thousands of variables of this type which are initialized by default, this may impact the overall running time of the application.
-On the other hand, it's especially interesting for private types, for which the previous work-around is not applicable.
+For example, if the initializing expression is complex and there are thousands of variables of this type which are initialized by default, this may impact the overall running time of the application.
+On the other hand, it's especially useful for private types, for which the previous work-around is not applicable.
 A default initial value can be defined for scalar types using ``Default_Value``, for array types using ``Default_Component_Value``, and for record types by